 In this new consumer-centric environment, finance teams should approach patient interactions with a mindset of service and support.

-“The first step really is having a retail-like service mentality and a total commitment to quality,” said Deepali Narula, Conifer’s vice president of performance improvement, in a recent interview with Becker’s.
+“The first step really is having a retail-like service mentality and a total commitment to quality,” said Deepali Narula, Conifer’s Chief Operating Officer, in a recent interview with Becker’s.
 “We have to make sure we change the paradigm to say, ‘We’re here to serve the patient and we will deliver a high quality work effort.'”

 Emerging technology solutions can help support a more consumer-oriented approach to revenue cycle management that prioritizes more human-centric tasks, such as interacting directly with patients.